 We believe that part of the power of our trees lies in their ability to improve health and wellbeing, by generating a sense of calm and providing space to share quality time with others.

 We provide single three-hour visits for community and health and wellbeing groups (such as befriending groups, day care centres, carer support groups, dementia groups, brain injury rehabilitation).
 During your visit we work with you to explore the beauty of Westonbirt, learn about trees from around the world and take part in hands-on activities.

 We can bring Westonbirt to you!
 Our outreach programme is aimed at people living in residential care homes and includes a multi-sensory exploration of Westonbirt's tree collection.

 The programme aims to help trigger your memories and encourage you to share your experiences of trees and nature.

 Sessions usually last between 60-90 minutes.
-Activities highlight things of seasonal interest and may include exploring scented apothecary jars, looking at pine cones, bird nests and eggs, and tactile experiences with wooden tree discs.
+Activities highlight things of seasonal interest and may include exploring scented apothecary jars, feeling tree bark, looking at pine cones, bird nests and eggs.

 Nurtured by Nature

 Our multi-visit woodland programme is aimed at vulnerable adult groups such as those recovering from addiction or mental health issues.
 It involves a range of activities in an informal, relaxed atmosphere.

 The programme can be adapted to meet the interests and needs of your group, but activities could include:

 - fire lighting